What’s that smell? Oh, it’s your starter.

 Your starter should come around within 24 hours.
 If you’ve neglected feeding your starter for a while, say like two weeks, then you may just have to let it go.
 Yes, it’s time to say adios.

-Starter Alert: If your starter looks discolored with a pink or green tinge, or if it has mold (a no-brainer but worth mentioning), or if the sharp acetone smell doesn’t go away, discard your starter and make a new one from scratch.
-It’s sad, I know, but so is food poisoning.
+If your starter looks discolored with a pink or green tinge, has mold (a no-brainer but worth mentioning), or if the sharp acetone smell doesn’t go away, discard your starter and make a new one from scratch.
+It’s sad, but so is food poisoning.
 The rule in the Friendship Bread Kitchen is: when in doubt, throw it out.